THE PLACE FOR PLAY IN MAINE

 Next Up

 Discover the Science for Tots series!
 This weekly program is designed around sensory-rich experiences for children ages 2-5 and their caregivers.
-Each week, experience a different science, engineering, math, or environmental activity based on the theme of the month.
-Meet new families and make new friends at this special science-focused gathering.

 Let’s Stay Connected!